Written on 26th July, 1988

 In the front patio at Belmont overlooking the valley - early 1960

-l/r Valerie, Sonsoles, Betty, Andrew, Carmen (with her arms around him), Winifred Sheppard who was visiting, on her lap Frances, standing far right is Peter next to a friend.
+l/r Valerie, Betty, Andrew, Winifred Sheppard who was visiting, on her lap my sister Frances, standing far right is my brother Peter.
+Two of the children in the back row were boarders and one a visiting friend.

 Outside in the front was a sunken garden with a variety of flower-bearing plants.
 On the western side there was an open clay-tiled patio with a building which was used as the doctor’s office and clinic.
 A pitch-covered roadway separated the house from the enclosed fruit and vegetable garden within which area was housing for poultry and animals such as sheep, goats, pigs, rabbits, etc. Behind the house was an area of land with breadfruit and other large trees.